sts10/radiation/README.md

 Radiation is written in Ruby and is (of course) totally open source.
 If you have ideas for improvements we'd love to hear them!
 Just submit a GitHub issue.

-### Upgrading to v 0.3.X
+### Upgrading Radiation

-If you are upgrading from v 0.2.X or lower to v 0.3.X, I strongly recommend doing a complete re-install.
+If you already have Radiation installed and want to upgrade to the current version, even if your version is just one iteration old, I strongly recommend doing a complete re-install.
 When you re-install Radiation you won't lose your current posts or your radiation template!
-In v 0.3.X `/radiation_posts` and `/radiation_templates` both sit outside the `/radiation` directory where the application lives.
+That's because in v 0.3.X `/radiation_posts` and `/radiation_templates` both sit outside the `/radiation` directory where the application lives.

-To re-install Radiation, run `rm -rf ~/radiation`.
+To re-install Radiation, first uninstall it by running `rm -rf ~/radiation`.
 Now follow the NEW installation instructions below.

 # Getting Started With Radiation